Monday, June 16, 2025

 Darryl's death was not expected.
 A month before his admission to Emory Hospital, Darryl was fine, in good health.
 Yes, he did have Diabetes.
 His doctor recommended and prescribed Ozempic for the Diabetes, the high blood sugar Darryl had, and his being overweight.
 Gradually, Darryl ate less and less, even had nausea and vomiting when he drank water or anything else.
 Gradually he grew weaker and I encouraged him to see the doctor, and then to go to the hospital.
 Neither he nor I saw his condition as life-threatening.

 Darryl was 64 years old, soon to be on Medicare.
 He came in and out of consciousness.
-Most of the time he was convinced he would die, though I told him he would recover throughout the first week.
+Most of the time he was convinced he would die.
+He felt he was dying, he told me. though I told him he would recover throughout the first week.
 That is what I believed and hoped.
 But he did not.
 The doctors told me he would not recover full consciousness or strength.
 On one evening, Darryl told me he was afraid, but only that one time.

 Darryl in Hospice.